What does it really take to get lean or reach your health and body composition goals?

 Once you’re at the college level, your sights are set on the NBA, and your personal life is taken into account.
 You need to be a great role model and a team player.

 Reading the descriptions below of the behavior and lifestyle changes needed to achieve each stage of leanness might be a “choice point” for you.
 You might decide that your original Point B of achieving six-pack abs and a super-lean, ripped physique is no longer your ideal destination.
 The point of this article is that there is no right or wrong answer when determining what Point B is for you.
-It is all about deciding what is realistic and doable with your circumstances—it is key to ask yourself: for you, are the tradeoffs and costs worth the outcome?
+It is all about deciding what is realistic and doable with your circumstances—it is key to ask yourself: are the tradeoffs and costs worth the outcome?

 While the scale will tell you how much you weigh, it doesn’t tell you what your body is made of.
 Body composition refers to everything in your body, including muscle, organs, bones, and fluid.